Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Method

-Our approach can support per-point optimization (feeding all the point normals into optimization) for more than $100$K points in common devices.
-For large-scale point clouds (millions of points), we can subsample a representative point set and orient other points by the representative set.
-The easiest way is to search the nearest representative point for each sample and flip the normal when the inner product of the two normals is lower than 0.
-We can also orient remaining points by the implicit field formed by the representative set as~\cite{DBLP:journals/tog/MetzerHZGPC21}.
-In the experiments, we apply the first way.
-This is simple but effective because our approach is dominated by isovalue constraints and does not rely on density sampling when the basic shape is included.
-For most cases, such a scale is enough to contain the entire basic shape and decide the orientation of other points.
-Moreover, excessive many variables are not beneficial to carry out optimization.
-Hence, using representative sets can relax the complexity of our optimization.
+Our approach can support per-point optimization (i.e., feeding all the point normals for optimization) for more than $100$K points in common devices.
+For large-scale point clouds (entailing millions of points), we can subsample a representative point set from the dense point cloud and orient the whole point cloud using the implicit field generated by the representative set.
+When the representative set is well oriented by our method, we run SPSR to generate the implicit function of the set.
+The gradient field of the implicit function can be calculated by $\nabla \chi(q) = \sum_{o \in \mathcal{O}}{x_o \nabla \mathscr{B}_o(q)}$.
+For each point $\tilde{p}_j$ in the dense point cloud with unoriented Jets normal $\tilde{n}_j$, we calculate $\nabla \chi(\tilde{p}_j) \cdot \tilde{n}_j$ to determine the normal orientation (flip the normal if the inner product is lower than 0).
+This implicit orientation method is simple but effective, as the optimization of Equation~\ref{equation9} is dominated by isovalue constraints and does not rely on density sampling when the basic shape is included.
+In most cases, such a scale is sufficient to contain the entire basic shape and decide the normal orientation of the dense point cloud.
+Then, a high-fidelity reconstruction can be achieved by the oriented dense point cloud.
+In addition, excessive many variables are not beneficial to carry out optimization.
+The use of representative sets can relax the complexity of our optimization.
+The representative set approach is mainly inspired by~\cite{DBLP:journals/tog/MetzerHZGPC21}.
+The difference is that~\cite{DBLP:journals/tog/MetzerHZGPC21} utilize the dipole implicit field, whereas our approach applies the Poisson implicit field.